Acacia quornensis: Description

 The shrub typically grows to a height of 2 to 3 m and has a bushy, spreading habit.
 It has dark reddish brown glabrous branchlets and green narrowly elliptic to oblanceolate shaped pale green phyllodes.
 The glaucous phyllodes have a length of 2 to 5.5 cm and a width of 4 to 10 mm and are acute to acuminate with a slightly excentric midrib and obscure lateral nerves.
 It flowers between September and November producing racemose inflorescences have spherical flower-heads containing 8 to 15 loosely packed light golden flowers.
 The firmly chartaceous to thinly coriaceous, glabrous, light brown seed pods that form after flowering have as broadly linear to narrowly oblong shape with a length of up to 13 cm and a width of 8 to 9 mm with longitudinally arranged inside.
 The hard slightly shiny black seeds have an oblong shape with a length of 5 to 6 mm with a brittle, dark reddish coloured clavate aril.

 Taxonomy

-It belongs to the Acacia microbotrya group of Acacias and is quite closely related to Acacia wattsiana.
+It belongs to the Acacia microbotrya group of Acacias and is quite closely related to the Acacia wattsiana.
 The specific epithet refers to the place where the type specimen was collected, a hill near Quorn.